BradleyA/git-TEST-commit-automation/README.md

 verifying that the design meets its specification from a functional perspective. ...
 Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

 **hooks directory**, there are two GitHub commit hooks that support running of **test cases**.
-The pre-commit GitHub hook bash script creates a list of commited files with repository subdirectory.
-The post-commit GitHub hook bash script runs found FVT test case(s) for a commited file.
+The pre-commit GitHub hook bash script creates a list of committed files with repository subdirectory.
+The post-commit GitHub hook bash script runs found FVT test case(s) for a committed file.
 The hooks directory was created because I wanted to modify the github hooks and track changes per repository.
 [Learn more about how to setup test cases.](hooks/README.md)

 ## Setup Test Cases